awsdocs/aws-lambda-developer-guide/doc_source/configuration-images.md

 + [UpdateFunctionCode](API_UpdateFunctionCode.md)
 + [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)

 To create a function defined as container image, use the `create-function` command\.
 Set the `package-type` to `Image` and specify your container image URI using the `code` parameter\.
+Note that you must create the function from the same account as the container registry in Amazon EFS\.

 ```
 aws lambda create-function --region sa-east-1 --function-name my-function \